Hyperbolic groups with planar boundaries: Introduction

+The proofs of the main results are then established in the last section.
+A consequence of the results established in the previous sections is that a group is virtually isomorphic to a convex-cocompact Kleinian group if the rigid vertices appearing in JSJ decompositions have their Ahlfors-regular conformal dimension strictly less than $2$ (Prop.\,\ref{prop:basechar}).
+This enables us to prove Theorems \ref{thm:main1} and \ref{cor:main1}.
+Remark \ref{rmk:qivsqs} says that Theorems \ref{thm:mmain} and \ref{thm:cmain} are consequences of Theorem \ref{cor:main1}.

-Assuming there are no $2$-torsion provides us with a finite hierarchy so that the resulting subgroups can not be split over elementary groups.
+Assuming there are no $2$-torsion provides us with a finite hierarchy so that the resulting subgroups cannot be split over elementary groups: the remaining non-trivial subgroups are carpet groups.
 We may then prove Theorem \ref{thm:main0} along the same lines as above by induction on the length of the hierarchy.

 By the previous results, the proof of Theorem \ref{thm:main2} reduces to the case of carpet groups and groups with boundary homeomorphic to the sphere.
-So we may assume that we are given a group with a planar action.
-We first show that we may define for such a group a special action on a CAT(0) cube complex such that the stabilizers of hyperplanes are isomorphic to convex-cocompact Fuchsian groups.
+So we may assume that we are given a convergence group action on the sphere, uniform on its limit set.
+We first show that we may define for such a group an action on a CAT(0) cube complex such that the stabilizers of hyperplanes are isomorphic to convex-cocompact Fuchsian groups.
 Splitting inductively along those hyperplanes, one will obtain hyperbolic manifolds endowed with subsurfaces on their boundary which can be glued together to prove that $G$ is virtually the fundamental group of a compact Haken manifold.
 The proof ends as above.